Skip to content

 Save the Workflow

-Once all rules and actions are configured:
+Once rules and actions are configured:

 • Click Save Changes to finalize the workflow

-• Click Cancel if you want to discard the changes
+• Click Cancel to discard your changes

 Common Policy Examples